tap-ir/tap-ir.github.io/README.md

 ## Tasks

 When a plugin is executed it's added to **TAPIR** scheduler that will execute it as soon as it can.
-By running a script like **scan** for example many tasks can added to the queue at the same time.
-A task is composed of a plugin name and some arguments passed to this plugins.
-Each task can have 3 states :  **waiting**, **running** or **finished**, depending if they are waiting to be executed, they are currently being executed and if execution is finished.
+By running a script like **scan** many tasks can added to the queue at the same time.
+A task is composed of a plugin name and some arguments passed to this plugin.
+Each task can have 3 states :
+  - waiting
+  - running
+  - finished

+This state describe if they are waiting to be executed, they are currently being executed or if execution is finished.
 When a task is in the finished state, the result of the execution of the task is associated to it.
 The result of the task can be an error (could came from wrong argument provided to the plugin, parsing errors, ...) or some result specific to the plugin.

 ### Listing tasks

-To list all task with their argument just run the `ps` command
+To list all tasks with their argument just run the `ps` command

 ### Tasks summary

-To display a summary of the number of task executed by plugin type use the `psstat` command :
+To display a summary of the number of tasks executed by each plugin use the `psstat` command :

 ## Browsing